 Students will be required to undergo professional treatment at home should they attempt suicide or lead people to think they are considering suicide.
-Students may return when a licensed psychologist/psychiatrist provides written permission stating the student is safe to return to a boarding school setting.
+Students may return when a licensed psychologist/ psychiatrist provides written permission stating the student is safe to return to a boarding school setting.

-• TELEPHONE/STUDENT OR STAFF
+• TELEPHONE/STUDENTS OR STAFF

-Parents and guests may call switchboard at (989) 427-2400 to talk to or leave messages for students or staff.
+Family and friends may call the switchboard at (989) 427-2400 to talk to or leave messages for students or staff.

-TITHING
+• TITHING